+Spatial distribution

-The burrows were abundant and ubiquitous on the beach, however, distinct patterns in their distribution can be found.
+The burrows were abundant and ubiquitous on the beach, however, distinct fine-scale patterns in their distribution can be found.
 For example, both dunes and beaches had spots along the respective habitats where no burrows were observed for several meters, thus resulting in a “patchy” distribution.
-Notably, towards the southern end of the beach, before reaching the runnels (Figure 1A), approximately 500m coincided with high density of seat oats, but little distance to tideline.
-The density of ghost crab burrows was however, highest right after this section, intersecting between two runnels (Figure 1B).
-The end of the beach, where the creak flows in, had almost no dunes, as the transition into the marshes was abrupt.
+Notably, towards the southern end of the beach, before reaching the runnels approximately 500m coincided with high density of sea oats, but little distance to tideline.
+The density of ghost crab burrows was however, highest right after this section, intersecting between two runnels.
+The end of the beach, where the creek flows in, had almost no dunes, as the transition into the marshes was abrupt.
 Thus, all ghost crab burrows were categorized as on the beach.
 In general, on the dunes, ghost crab burrows were found nearby vegetation, sea oats being the dominant form.

-The burrows tended to cluster towards the southern portion of the beach, between the two last runnels, as the highest density levels were found there as shown by the density analysis.
-Distance from the burrows to the dunes ranged from 4.98m to 197.93m.
-The mean
+The burrows tended to cluster towards the southern portion of the beach, between the two last runnels, as the highest density levels were found there as shown by the density analysis (Figure 6).
+Distance from the burrows to the tideline ranged from 4.98m to 197.93m, and the size of the burrows were weakly (R=0.21, p<0.001) correlated to the distance to the tideline (Figure 7).
+The distance between the burrows varied significantly between the environment types, on average less than 10m apart, but as much as 50m apart on the beach, and over 90m on the dunes (Figure 8).

 Discussion

-In this study, we aimed to investigate the distribution and activity levels of ghost crab burrows as a function of habitat characteristics in a sandy beach part of a barrier island complex, Sapelo Island, in Georgia.
+In this study, we investigated the distribution and activity levels of ghost crab burrows, with a focus on burrow orientation compared to the tideline, and of beach morphological characteristics, in a sandy beach that is part of a barrier island complex, Sapelo Island, in Georgia.
 Ghost crab burrows were abundant and ubiquitous on the beach, however, fine scale mapping allowed for insight about their habitat use in relation to beach characteristics, for example, with high density of burrows in the southern end of the beach.
 As the north-eastern winds shape the beach, the southern side of the beach is more sheltered than the rest.

-Previous studies have found a preference for ghost crabs to
+Nanny Goat beach is moderately exposed (Croker 1967).
+Towards the North end of Sapelo Island, a site of erosion occurs on Black Bear Island, and sediment is transported southward, through Cabretta Island, and along Nanny Goat Beach, and it finally deposits at the tip of the beach, before the landform turns rightwards towards Duboy Sounds.
+During low tide, large ridge and runnels systems could be observed, two large ones occurring nearby the deposition site, and where a high density of ghost crab burrows were observed.